hkverma/litendb/README.md

 Within cpp these directories exist.

 * external_libs - All external C++ libs.
 These include boost, Poco,Apache-arrow
-* Other directories in C++ are tendb specific code.
+* Other directories in C++ are liten specific code.

 For local machine setup, following environment is used.